Long Beach Island: Culture

 In the 1970s, an article in Philadelphia Magazine quipped that, "The haves turn right (south) and the have mores turn left (north)," referring to the option of turning right or left when arriving on the island from the bridge.
 Nominally accurate, the low-density northern end of the island, Loveladies, North Beach, and the surrounding neighborhoods are home to an assortment of large-scale waterfront homes which attract considerable attention from visitors and are often the source of rumors regarding vacationing celebrities during the summertime.
 The southern community of Beach Haven features historic and elegant Victorian homes that have survived the many storms.
 The south end contains significantly more commercial zoning, which generally decreases north of the bridge.
 Year-round residents and businesses in operation are more common toward the southern end of the island, particularly in the larger boroughs of Beach Haven and Ship Bottom.

 Long Beach Island typically attracts a family-oriented crowd during the summertime, unlike more frenzied beach vacation destinations such as Belmar and Seaside Heights.
 The island has not contained a boardwalk since the one in Beach Haven was washed away by the 1944 hurricane, and the nightlife is limited to a few bars.
 Visitors generally participate in activities such as miniature golf, parasailing, jet-skiing, walking, shopping, and relaxing on the beaches.
 The island has a reputation as a base for many long-range recreational fishing and charter boats, whose trips can range from 10 to 100 mile from one of the island's two inlets (at Barnegat Light in the north and Beach Haven in the south.)
 In 2009, the Lighthouse International Film Festival was launched on the island.
 The three-day event screens films in venues throughout the island.
 Other art venues include the Surflight Theatre in Beach Haven and numerous art galleries throughout the island.
 The Surflight Theatre was closed due to foreclosure but has now reopened with plans to expand the number of shows presented yearly.

-The island also has options for nightlife.
-There are many bars, including Joe Pops, Nardi's Tavern, The Seashell, The Ketch, Kubel's, and more.
-Each bar has its own entertainment.
-Some feature live music, DJs, happy hour, and weekly specials.